ADG248/cs2cfg/README.md

 ### Additional Notes
 - Enter "exec autoexec" in the console, or just "autoexec" because of the alias, to apply changes made to the Config File in-game.
 You can also bind a key "bind *key* exec autoexec".<br/>
 - Settings changed in-game will reset back to the Config File's value each time the file is loaded.<br/>
-- This Config also includes "PracticeMode" On/Off Keybinds, Spawn CT/T Bot Keybinds, Delete Grenade Keybind (Delete Smokes, etc.), Set practice lineups for Instant Window smokes on Mirage, and more.<br/>
+- This Config also includes "Practice Mode" On/Off Keybinds, Spawn CT/T Bot Keybinds, Delete Grenade Keybind (Delete Smokes, etc.), Set practice lineups for Instant Window smokes on Mirage, and more.<br/>

 **Example using this template: https://settings.gg/adg_/cs2**